 When Comtrex first started out, the company’s product line consisted exclusively of POS terminals.
 These devices contained integrated circuits, printed circuit boards, and numerous other parts, nearly all of which were produced in-house in a variety of different manufacturing processes.
 Comtrex management first considered using an ERP system in early 1990.
 They didn’t base the selection process strictly on a feature-by-feature comparison.
-“If you buy solely on functionality, you will look forever because every month someone comes out with a new feature,” says Jeffrey Rice, president and CEO of Comtrex.
-Instead the company focused on the quality of the support they could get from the ERP software vendor.
+“If you buy solely on functionality, you will look forever because every month someone comes out with a new feature,” says Jeffrey Rice, president, and CEO of Comtrex.
+Instead, the company focused on the quality of the support they could get from the ERP software vendor.
 In this respect, Expandable stood out.
 They send their own representatives to assist in the system implementation.
-This practice not only eliminates the need to find and hire a consultant, it also ensures the involvement of people who are highly trained in the ERP system.
+This practice not only eliminates the need to find and hire a consultant, but it also ensures the involvement of people who are highly trained in the ERP system.
 The people from Expandable are experts in every detail of their own software.
 Expandable also provides training for the ERP system.
 The ERP system included all the capabilities Comtrex needed such as materials management, financial applications, scheduling, and inventory.

 The company required no customization to the system, with the exception of tailoring some of the canned reports to match a preferred format.
 Once the system was up and running, management began relying on it to support the growing business.
-Comtrex used the system’s financial modules, including the General Ledger, to manage business operations.
+Comtrex used the system’s financial modules, including General Ledger, to manage business operations.
 They used many of the manufacturing modules to manage activities on the production floor.

 The system’s Material Management module is particularly useful because it helps coordinate parts coming in from outside suppliers.
 For example, when Comtrex was selling mainly proprietary products, they worked with metal companies that built the metal cabinets, painting companies that put the finish on the cabinets, and plastics manufacturers.
 Each of these suppliers required a certain amount of lead time.
 Even today, for the 20 percent of the products that are manufactured in-house, they must coordinate suppliers and lead time.
 Comtrex has set up the Materials Management module to include all lead times so production managers always know how long it takes to obtain a particular part.

 Over time, Comtrex switched to buying off-the-shelf components rather than manufacturing everything in-house.
 “Currently 80 percent of our business involves subassemblies from Taiwan that are put together and tested here in our facility,” explains Rice.
 The remaining 20 percent of the company’s product line involves equipment manufactured in-house.
 Even though their methods changed, management never considered replacing the ERP system.
 Their current system suited the new business model equally well.
 Also, the company was very pleased with the support they were continuing to receive from the vendor.
 “We stayed with them and will continue to stay with them because of the support,” says Rice.
 “They have knowledgeable people who understand the system and we can always reach a real human being in five minutes.
-We only call them two or three times a year, but if we have a question that takes several hours to solve, they stay with us on the phone until its done.”
+We only call them two or three times a year, but if we have a question that takes several hours to solve, they stay with us on the phone until it’s done.”